Bemethyl (Bemitil / Metaprot)

 Synthetic benzimidazole 'actoprotector' developed in the 1970s by Vladimir Vinogradov at the S.M.
 Kirov Military Medical Academy (Leningrad, USSR).
 Original prototype actoprotector — class definition: enhances physical and mental performance under stress without increasing oxygen consumption (distinguishing from typical stimulants).
 First given to Soviet cosmonauts and the USSR national athletic team for the 1980 Moscow Olympic Games.
 Later used by Soviet/Russian armies including the Afghanistan war for soldier performance under hypoxia, hot weather, and prolonged marches.
 Approved for medicinal drug status in Ukraine, Moldova, and Georgia; available as Antihot dietary supplement in Ukraine.
 WADA monitoring program 2018 — flagged for documented ergogenic effects.
 Not FDA-approved.

-Studied Dose RUSSIAN/CIS APPROVED: 250-500 mg 1-2×/day for asthenia; courses 3-5 days with 2-3 day breaks.
-ATHLETIC: 250 mg 2×/day × 5 days.
-Long half-life — tissue accumulation.
-WADA monitoring since 2018 — competitive athletes should avoid.
+Studied Dose Russian/CIS approved: 250-500 mg 1-2x/day for asthenia; courses 3-5 days with 2-3 day breaks.
+Athletic: 250 mg 2x/day.

-Active Compound Bemethyl (2-(ethylsulfanyl)-1H-benzimidazole hydrobromide; bemitil, metaprot, bemiton, bemactor, antihot, ethylthiobenzimidazole) — synthetic benzimidazole derivative
+Active Compound Bemethyl (2-(ethylsulfanyl)-1H-benzimidazole hydrobromide; bemitil, metaprot, bemiton, bemactor, antihot, ethylthiobenzimidazole) - synthetic benzimidazole derivative.

 Benefits